Page loading ... Please wait.

 Printer Friendly Page

-In a large bowl whisk together the flour, baking powder, baking soda, salt and sugar.
+Buttermilk Pancakes: In a large bowl whisk together the flour, baking powder, baking soda, salt and sugar.
 In a separate bowl whisk together the egg, buttermilk, and melted butter.
-Add the egg mixture to the flour mixture, all at once, and stir or whisk just until combined.
+Make a well in the center of the dry ingredients and then pour in the egg mixture, all at once, and stir (with a rubber spatula or wooden spoon) just until combined.
 The batter should have some small lumps.
-Make sure you do not over mix the batter or the pancakes will be tough.
+(Do not over mix the batter or the pancakes will be tough.)
+(The pancake batter can be covered and stored in the refrigerator for up to 24 hours.)

 Heat a frying pan or griddle over medium high heat until a few sprinkles of water dropped on the pan or griddle splatter.
-Using a pastry brush, brush the pan with a little melted butter.
+Adjust the temperature as needed.
+Can also use an electric griddle with the temperature set at 350 degrees F (180 degrees C).
+Using a piece of paper towel or a pastry brush, lightly brush the pan with melted butter or oil (or spray with a non stick vegetable spray.)

-Using a small ladle or scoop, pour about 1/4 cup of pancake batter onto the pan, spacing the pancakes a few inches from each other.
+Using a small ladle or scoop, pour about 1/4 cup (60 ml) of pancake batter onto the hot pan, spacing the pancakes a few inches apart.
 When the bottoms of the pancakes are brown and bubbles start to appear on the top surfaces of the pancakes (2-3 minutes), turn over.
 Cook until lightly browned (about 1-2 minutes).

-Repeat with remaining batter, brushing the pan with melted butter between batches.
+Repeat with remaining batter, brushing the pan with melted butter or oil between batches.

 Serve immediately with butter and maple syrup or your favorite jam.